erwin-beckers/AIAgentSharp/DOCUMENTATION.md

 ## LLM Integration

-The framework supports multiple LLM providers through the `ILlmClient` interface.
+The framework supports multiple LLM providers through the `ILlmClient` interface, with a clean separation between the core framework and provider implementations.

 ### ILlmClient Interface